greg-raven/grus/_posts/2023-05-10-end-human-trafficking-and-smuggling-and-cosponsor-e-verify-bill-s-156.md

 ---
 title: 'End human trafficking and smuggling and cosponsor E-Verify bill S. 156'
-date: '2023-05-10T06:30:14-08:00'
 layout: post
 categories:
 - Letters
 tags:
 - E-Verify
-    - 'illegal immigration'
+- illegal immigration
-    - 'Senator Alex Padilla'
+- Senator Alex Padilla
-    - 'Senator Dianne Feinstein'
+- Senator Dianne Feinstein
 ---

-Democratic Senator Amy Klobuchar stated: "We must do all we can to prevent human smuggling and trafficking across both our country’s borders."
+Democratic Senator Amy Klobuchar stated: "We must do all we can to prevent human smuggling and trafficking across both our country's borders."

 E-Verify could go further in preventing human smuggling and trafficking as the primary magnet for illegal immigration is the potential to work in the United States.